ashwinvis/phd-thesis/chapter_00_2_toy_model.md

 # Toy-model equations

+The toy model was formulated as a modification of the SWE [@LindborgMohanan2017].
+Below we write the SWE equations, with the terms that are modified highlighted in red:
 $$
 \frac{\partial {\bf u}} {\partial t} + \red{{\bf u}\cdot \nabla} {\bf u} +
 f {\bf e}_z \times {\bf u} = -c^2 \nabla \eta